coolprobn/prabinpoudel.com.np/src/posts/articles/reset-password-react-rails.md

 date: 2020-01-16
 path: /articles/reset-password-react-rails/
 excerpt: 'This tutorial shows you how to send reset password instructions email in React and Rails app.
 Learn about these steps to reset password for Rails/React app with Devise.'
+image: ../../images/articles/reset-password-react-rails.webp
+categories: [articles]
+tags: [ruby on rails, reactjs, devise, tutorial]
 last_modified_at: 2020-04-15
-image: ../../images/reset-password-react-rails.webp
-categories: [articles]
-tags: [technology, ruby on rails, reactjs, devise]
 toc: true
 featured: true
-comments: false
+comments: true
 ---

 _NOTE_: This article was first posted on <a href="https://truemark.com.np/blog/reset-password-in-react-and-rails/" rel="canonical">Truemark Blog</a>